drgomesp/oxiboy/README.md

 # OxiBoy

-This is a project I started for didatic purposes only.
+This is a project I started for didactic purposes only.
 It's heavily inspired by existing emulators and the Rust emulator ecosystem.

 ## References